 The VA will pay solely for classes required for graduation in the student's selected field of study.
-Students are responsible for tuition and fees for courses not required for their degree, where credit has already been earned from a prior school or where credit has been awarded from Prior Learning Assessment (PLA), Advanced Placement, or challenge exams.
+Students are responsible for tuition and fees for courses not required for their degree, where credit has already been earned from a prior school or where credit has been awarded from Academic Credit for Prior Learning (ACPL), Advanced Placement, or challenge exams.
 Students must consult with their advisor and veteran's coordinator to make certain the courses they take fit in with their educational plan.
-For more information, refer to benefits.va.gov/gibill.
+For more information, refer to benefits.va.gov/qibill.